particle-iot/spark-sdk-ios/README.md

 pod "Spark-SDK"
 ```

 and then run `pod update`.
-A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file and you can start interacting with Spark cloud and devices by
+A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file in XCode and you can start interacting with Spark cloud and devices by
 adding `#import "Spark-SDK.h"`. (that is not required for swift projects)